parshikovpavel/final-keyword/README.md

 You can use two approaches to solve this problem.

 - **Design approach.** The test double is another simplified dummy contract implementation.
-So you should construct the test double that implements the [`CommentBlock`](src/ApplyingFinalKeyword/UsingFinalClassesInTests/CommentBlock.php) interface rather than extending [`SimpleCommentBlock`](src/ApplyingFinalKeyword/UsingFinalClassesInTests/SimpleCommentBlock.php) concrete final class.
+So you should [construct the test double](tests/ApplyingFinalKeyword/UsingFinalClassesInTests/CommentBlockTest.php#L11) that implements the [`CommentBlock`](src/ApplyingFinalKeyword/UsingFinalClassesInTests/CommentBlock.php) interface rather than extending [`SimpleCommentBlock`](src/ApplyingFinalKeyword/UsingFinalClassesInTests/SimpleCommentBlock.php) concrete final class.

   ```php
   $mock = $this->createMock(CommentBlock::class);
   ```

 - **Magic approach.** It's used if you don't have the necessary interface to create the test double as the use of such behavior through the interface isn't provided for by business tasks.
+In this case you have no choice but to remove the `final` inheritance restriction.

+  The first approach is to use a proxy double which contains the original test double but has no `final` restriction.
+You can implement it manually, but it's better to use the ready-made [Mockery](https://github.com/mockery/mockery) implementation in the [PHPUnit test](tests/ApplyingFinalKeyword/UsingFinalClassesInTests/SimpleCommentBlockTest.php#L17-L34).

+  The second approach is to apply PHP magic to remove `final` keyword during loading files.
+Also the ready-made implementation is available as the [Bypass library](https://github.com/dg/bypass-finals).
+It's enough to enable removing `final` keywords in the [PHPUnit test](tests/ApplyingFinalKeyword/UsingFinalClassesInTests/SimpleCommentBlockTest.php#L36-L41) before loading a class file.